 I chose Middlesex University because the business school is renowned around the world.
 The University offered a wide range of generalist and specialist degrees which allowed me to select the subject modules I wanted to study.
-This helped to ensure I had the skills and knowledge I needed to develop my career and prepared me for future senior HR Management roles.
+This helped to ensure I had the skills and knowledge I needed to develop my career and prepared me for future senior HR leadership roles.

 The study facilities, such as the library, provided online access to books and journals so I always had access to up-to-date research, enabling me to benchmark and develop ideas for use in my studies or for implementation at work.